 Seventeenth century Quakerism

 I encountered Quakers at Oxford and have been a member since 1954.
-Long experience of Quaker structures and business method has fuelled my interest in their seventeenth century origins.
+Long, and still ongoing, experience of Quaker structures and business method has fuelled my interest in their seventeenth century origins.
 Otherwise, I tend my garden, go walking, keep in touch with my family and join in with the local U3A.

 - The History of the Life of Thomas Ellwood, Written by Himself.
 (New edition with new introduction) Walnut Creek: Altamira (International Sacred Literature Trust), 2004.